sivadhulipala1999/AgentRE_redux/README.md

 - What each stage does is explained the README file in that folder.
 But run the scripts in order.
 - Once done you will get std_test and std_train files in 'src/data/wikidata_v3/'
 - 'visualizer.py' in the wikidata_v3 folder will give you an HTML file showing exactly how the nodes are connected giving you an overview of the knowledge graph

+# Issues
+- If something does not work, please raise an issue.
+I will try to get the notifications up and will try to respond to every single query.